foolin/golem-lang/docs/tutorial.md

 a given scope, before any other declarations are processed by the compiler.
 Using named function syntax allows for forward references -- you can refer to functions that have not been defined yet.

-Note that named functions do not have a semicolon at the end of the closing curly brace.

 ```
 fn a() {